kubernetes/community/events/events-team/comms/README.md

 ## Overview

-As Communications Lead, you are responsible for the overall marketing communications before, during, and after the event.
+As Communications Lead, you are responsible for the overall communications before, during, and after the event.
 The role also includes ensuring all non-technical content (web, mail, physical prints) is correct and informative, and supporting the other roles (registration, content) as needed.